-The discussion of the algorithm and the metrics in the section above is based on a naive implementation of nearest neighbor search: a flat array of instances which is searched from beginning to end while computing the similarity of the test instance with each training instance (see the left part of Figure 5.3).
+The discussion of the algorithm and the metrics in the section above is based on a naive implementation of nearest neighbor search: a flat array of instances which is searched from beginning to end while computing the similarity of the test instance with each training instance.
 Such an implementation, unfortunately, reveals the flip side of the lazy learning coin.
 Although learning is very cheap: just storing the instances in memory, the computational price of classification can become very high for large data sets.
 The computational cost is proportional to N, the number of instances in the training set.
+In our current implementation of IB1 we use tree-based indexing to alleviate these costs.